rachellct/Countries_Corruption_Indexes_Analysis/README.md

-## Countries' corruption indexes analysis
+## Countries' Corruption Indexes Analysis

 This is a project using python analyzing the relationship between countries' corruption indexes and its market cap to gdp.